Area: 377,864 sq. km. (145,902 sq. mi.); slightly smaller than California.

 Despite its current slow economic growth, Japan remains a major economic power both in Asia and globally.
 Japan has diplomatic relations with nearly all independent nations and has been an active member of the United Nations since 1956.
 Japanese foreign policy has aimed to promote peace and prosperity for the Japanese people by working closely with the West and supporting the United Nations.

 While maintaining its relationship with the United States, Japan has diversified and expanded its ties with other nations.
 Good relations with its neighbors continue to be of vital interest.
 After the signing of a peace and friendship treaty with China in 1978, ties between the two countries developed rapidly.
-Japan extended significant economic assistance to the Chinese in various modernization projects and supported Chinese membership in the World Trade Organization (WTO).
-Japan's economic assistance to China is now declining.
-The development of political relations is hampered by China's opposition to Prime Minister Koizumi's visits to the Yasukuni Shrine war memorial.
+Japan extends significant economic assistance to the Chinese in various modernization projects and supports Chinese membership in the World Trade Organization (WTO).
 At the same time, Japan maintains economic but not diplomatic relations with Taiwan, with which a strong bilateral trade relationship thrives.

 Japan's ties with South Korea have improved since an exchange of visits in the mid-1980s by their political leaders.
 Japan has limited economic and commercial ties with North Korea.
 A surprise visit by Prime Minister Koizumi to Pyongyang on September 17, 2002 resulted in renewed discussions on contentious bilateral issues -- especially that of abductions to North Korea of Japanese citizens -- and Japan's agreement to resume normalization talks in the near future.
-In October 2002, five abductees returned to Japan, soon after negotiations reached a stalemate over the fate of those abductees families in North Korea.
-Japan strongly supported the U.S. in its efforts to encourage Pyongyang to abide by the nuclear Non-Proliferation Treaty and its agreements with the International Atomic Energy Agency (IAEA).
-Despite the August 31, 1998 North Korean missile test which overflew Honshu, Japan supported the Korean Energy Development Organization (KEDO) and the Agreed Framework, which sought to freeze the North Korean nuclear program.
-Japan is continuing to support the U.S. efforts to get Pyongyang to abandon development of weapons of mass destruction.
+Japan strongly supports the U.S. in its efforts to encourage Pyongyang to abide by the nuclear Non-Proliferation Treaty and its agreements with the International Atomic Energy Agency (IAEA).
+Despite the August 31, 1998 North Korean missile test which overflew Honshu, Japan has maintained its support for the Korean Energy Development Organization (KEDO) and the Agreed Framework, which seek to freeze the North Korean nuclear program.
 The U.S., Japan, and South Korea closely coordinate and consult trilaterally on policy toward North Korea.

 Japan's relations with Russia are hampered by the two sides' inability to resolve their territorial dispute over the four island that make up the Northern Territories (Kuriles) seized by the U.S.S.R. at the end of World War II.
 The stalemate has prevented conclusion of a peace treaty formally ending the war between Japan and Russia.
 The United States supports Japan on the Northern Territories issue and recognizes Japanese sovereignty over the islands.
 Despite the lack of progress in resolving the Northern Territories dispute, however, the two sides have made some progress in developing other aspects of the relationship.